andandrewand/bolt_hackathon/README.md

 ---

 ## Backend Microservice
-This application integrates with a backend lambda microservices for handling various functionalities.
+This application integrates with multiple backend lambda microservices for handling various functionalities.
 The backend microservices repository can be found [here](https://github.com/Josh-Q/bolt_hackathon_serverless).
 Please refer to the backend repository for further details.

 ---